Concordium/concordium-update-proposals/source/ID/concordium-did.rst

 Security Considerations
 =======================

-The ``did:ccd`` method is built on top the Concordium blockchain, a public permissionless DL.
+The ``did:ccd`` method is built on top the Concordium blockchain, a public permissionless distributed ledger (DL).
 Security of the DID method reduces to the security of the underlying blockchain protocol.
 This concerns attacks such as eavesdropping, replay, message insertion, deletion, modification, denial of service, amplification, and man-in-the-middle.

-Parties SHOULD run a full node of the underlying blockchain protocol to ensure that they can read and write securely to the DLT.
+Parties SHOULD run a full node of the underlying blockchain protocol to ensure that they can read and write securely to the DL.

 Authorization is performed by means of digital signature keys.
 Leakage of private keys allows an attacker to take control.